soaringjerry/Synap/README.md

 Security & Privacy snapshot:
 - End‑to‑end encryption (E2EE) — content encrypted in browser; server stores only ciphertext.
-- Encrypted at rest — snapshots use AES‑GCM.
+- Storage — SQLite database on disk; pair with volume/disk encryption or host-level secrets for production deployments.
 - Consent evidence — hashed receipt for participants (printable PDF via browser print).
 - Anti‑abuse — Cloudflare CDN + optional Turnstile; signals used only for security.